top of page

 He never yelled.

-He got the snowmobile unstuck every time I needed help and never was upset about it.
+He got the snowmobile unstuck every time we girls needed help and never was upset about it.
+Even when it was just feet after the last time.

 He was quiet.